JoRanjit/kickstarter-analysis/README.md

 # An analysis of Kickstarter Campaigns

-Performing analysis on Kickstarter data to unconver trends.
+The file contains activities from week #1 Excel - Performing analysis on Kickstarter data to unconver trends.

 Some key points to note are:
   * In US theater is the most successful category